jumidev/terrabuddy/README.md

 ```

 - The top level directories in the project correspond to the environments, `sbx` (sandbox), `prep` (pre-prod), and  `prod`.
-- .envrc.tpl contains a template for required environment variables, notably TF_MODULES_ROOT which points to the repo where terraform-modules-azure has been cloned
+- .envrc.tpl contains a template for required environment variables, notably TF_MODULES_ROOT which points to the repo in to which terraform-modules-azure has been cloned
 - project.yml contains project-specific variables.
 Other .yml files within the project contain
 - remote_state.hclt is an hcl template that will be applied in all components